balde2876/fileBrowser/README.md

-# fileBrowser
+# File Browser
-An online file browser with rich options and features all wrapped up in a nice modern design.
+A simple online file browser with rich options and features all wrapped up in a nice modern design.